telnetr4/CowtasticMods/HotkeyHelper/README.txt

 Changelog:
 0.0.1.2:
-Made it possible to edit the submit key (thank you DefinitelyNotAyaS) Added startup toggle config
+Made it possible to edit the submit key (thank you/sorry to DefinitelyNotAyaS) Added startup toggle config
-Fixed Tutorial mode bug (thank you LaughRobe)
+Fixed Tutorial mode bug (thank you/sorry to LaughRobe) 0.0.1.1:
-0.0.1.1:
 Updated to 1.1.0.0 (I did nothing)
 Actually uploaded it to the Github this time.